How to Make Piima Yogurt

 How to make Yogurt:

-- Add the Piima starter culture (2 tablespoons from the activated culture) into a clean glass jar.
+- Add the activated Piima starter culture (150ml activated culture) into a clean glass jar.
 We find using something with a large surface area that is also quite shallow in depth produces the best overall consistency of yogurt.

-- Pour 500ml of milk into the jar.
+- Pour 850ml of milk into the jar.

 - Stir the mixture.